psychgen/MoBaPsychGen-QC-pipeline/pipeline-modules/Module 2. QC of ancestry populations.md

       10.7.2.
 Make plots to visualize the between and within family relationships as reported by MoBa vs inferred by KING

       10.7.3.
 Please run the create-relplot.sh script that uses the relplot R script from KING, and generates a png file with four or two merged subplots with optionally customized legend positions.
-Usage information is on github (<https://github.com/norment/moba_qc_imputation/tree/master/tools#create-relplotsh>).
       Usage: sh $GITHUB/tools/create-relplot.sh r\_relplot tag [legendpos1 legendpos2 legendpos3 legendpos4]
       Arguments:
       r\_relplot - R script file for relplot from KING